trentlarson/endorser-ch/sql/README.md

     recipientDid TEXT, -- global ID of recipient

+    fulfillsId TEXT, -- global ID to the offer to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org)

     -- whether both giver and recipient have confirmed the fulfill relationship (boolean, 1 = confirmed) --
     -- This does not mean that receipt of this give is confirmed,